mikhaylov-ya/mikhaylov-ya/README.md

 * JavaScript Basics ✔️
 * React **82 %**

+Aside of that — Pug/SASS preprocessors, Styled Components and Git

-First of all — I am seeking a role as a front-end developer where I can utilize my talents and skills to fulfill the goals of the organization.
+I am seeking a role as a front-end developer where I can utilize my talents and skills to fulfill the goals of the organization.